alexharri/website/posts/canvas-to-ascii.md

   {"F"}
 </AsciiScene>

 These are a total of $10$ external sampling circles.
-Each of the external sampling circles will affect one or more of the "internal" sampling circles.
-Here an illustration showing which internal samples each external sample affects:
+Each of the external sampling circles will affect one or more of the internal sampling circles.
+Here's an illustration showing which internal circles each external circle affects:

 <InteractiveVector6D
   samplingVector={[0.3, 0.3, 0.3, 0.3, 0.3, 0.3]}